 You need to avoid two things with regard to staying dry.
 First, avoid getting soaked in water.
 If it rains or you foolishly jumped into a river or any body of water, dry yourself up immediately.
 Get out of your wet clothes and wear warm ones.

 You should also avoid getting soaked in your sweat.
 Don’t push yourself too hard when it comes to physical activities as you may sweat too much.
 Takes things slow.
 If you work out a sweat, change into dry clothes as soon as possible.

 Wear the appropriate footwear.
 Some shoes will leave your feet wet from all the snow.
-Use waterproof footwear such as boots, gaiters and snowshoes.
-You can also apply waterproofing on your hiking boots.
+Use waterproof footwear such as boots, gaiters, and snowshoes.
+You can also apply waterproofing to your hiking boots.

 Before hitting the sack, make sure to bring your shoes inside the tent.
 If you leave them outside, they will be frozen come morning.
 Put dirty footwear in a plastic bag before bringing it inside.

 Don’t Hold Your Pee